 Religiosity has also shown some association with spirituality, but there are differences between these constructs.
-Whereas religion represents a socially-organized system of beliefs6, spirituality is usually defined by the person and often refers to a person’s sense of meaning in life and a connection to a power greater than the self.
+Spirituality is a broader concept than religiosity and there are many people who refer to themselves as spiritual and yet not religious.
+Whereas religion represents a socially-organized system of beliefs6, spirituality is usually defined by the individual and often refers to a person’s sense of meaning in life and a connection to a power greater than the self.
 Studies in the field of addictions have suggested that both religiosity and spirituality often increase self-control over unhealthy behaviors by giving people a feeling of purpose, reinforcing core values, and promoting cognitive changes.7-9

-According to an emerging body of evidence, the religion/health relationship may be partly explained by the concept of self-control.10-12 Self-control is a construct linked to several distinct cognitive processes and personality traits, including conscientiousness (an index of one’s tendency to be organized, responsible, and hard-working) and the ability to delay immediate gratification.
-By these measures, the more religious a person is the greater the capacity for self-control, on average, compared to non-religious counterparts.11-14 Indeed, self-control is thought to be a crucial element of religious practice—consider that virtually all religions require their members to participate in effortful ritual practices or behaviors, such as public prayer or fasting, that require the exercise of self-control.11-12 In turn, self-control may promote greater subjective psychological well-being15 or mediate the relationship between religiosity and health behaviors (e.g., substance use).16 Notably, studies of diverse social groups have found that subjective well-being is better predicted by involvement in institutional religious practices (e.g., attendance at religious services) than by private religious practice or personal religious belief.12 Private or subjective forms of religiosity, however, may preferentially benefit some clinical populations.12
+According to an emerging body of evidence, the religion-health relationship may be partially explained by the concept of self-control.10-12 Self-control is a construct linked to several distinct cognitive processes and personality traits, including conscientiousness (an index of one’s tendency to be organized, responsible, and hard-working) and the ability to delay immediate gratification.
+By these measures, the more religious a person is the greater the capacity for self-control, on average, compared to non-religious counterparts.11-14 Indeed, self-control is thought to be a crucial element of religious practice—consider that virtually all religions require their members to participate in effortful ritual practices or behaviors, such as public prayer or fasting, that require the exercise of self-control.11-12 In turn, self-control may promote greater subjective psychological well-being15 or mediate the relationship between religiosity and health-related behaviors (e.g., substance use).16 Notably, studies of diverse social groups have found that subjective well-being is better predicted by involvement in institutional religious practices (e.g., attendance at religious services) than by private religious practice or personal religious belief.12 Private or subjective forms of religiosity, however, may preferentially benefit some clinical populations.12

 Relevant to the social construct of ‘self-control’ are the concepts, from the neurosciences, of impulsivity and compulsivity.
 Impulsivity refers to the tendency towards hasty or poorly thought out actions, leading to untoward actions17; whereas compulsivity is the tendency towards repetitive habitual actions that persist despite consequent functional impairment.18 These two processes contribute at different stages in the progression from a potentially risky act (e.g. drinking alcohol or gambling) through to getting ‘stuck’ in these behaviors.
 Impulsivity and compulsivity can be fruitfully measured using convenient self-report questionnaires.19

-Young adulthood is a time where many individuals engage in and struggle with controlling unhealthy behaviors, but little is known about the influences of religiosity in this age cohort.
+Young adulthood is a time when many individuals engage in and struggle with controlling unhealthy behaviors, but little is known about the influences of religiosity in this age cohort.
 Our study examined links between impulsivity, compulsivity, and multiple dimensions of religiosity in a large sample of university students using a voluntary, anonymous internet-based survey.
 We hypothesized that religiosity (specifically, the frequency of religious behaviors performed in a group or social setting) would be associated with lower trait impulsivity, lower trait compulsivity, and lower rates of non-substance or “behavioral” addictions (gambling disorder, compulsive sexual behavior, binge eating disorder).20

 Methods